-Northern lights Narvik tonight
+Northern lights in Narvik tonight

 7-day outlook for Narvik